Alex Smith (footballer, born 1985): Australia

 After previously visiting Australia on holiday, he moved to Cairns in 2010, and later moved to Sydney.
-By this time he had started playing football again and decided to give football one more shot.
+By this time he had started playing football again.
 In Sydney he signed for NSW Super League club Fraser Park and duly won the 2010 NSW Super League Player of the Year award.

 Sydney Olympic

-Smith signed for NSW Premier League club Sydney Olympic for the 2011 NSW Premier League season and was an immediate success, scoring a hat trick on debut against South Coast Wolves in Round 1 and scored the only goal in their 1–0 win over 2010 NSW Premier League champions Blacktown City.
+Smith signed for NSW Premier League club Sydney Olympic for the 2011 NSW Premier League season and scored a hat trick on debut against South Coast Wolves in Round 1 and scored the only goal in their 1–0 win over 2010 NSW Premier League champions Blacktown City.
 Smith played his final game for Olympic in the Round 12, 1–0 win over South Coast Wolves.

 Gold Coast United

-Smith had been invited to trial with Gold Coast United while he was playing for Fraser Park.
-Pleased by what he saw, and encouraged by his start with Sydney Olympic, United coach Miron Bleiberg signed Smith on a one-year contract for the 2011–12 A-League season.
+Smith was invited to trial with Gold Coast United while he was playing for Fraser Park.
+United coach Miron Bleiberg signed Smith on a one-year contract for the 2011–12 A-League season.
 He officially joined their squad, and had his first proper training session on 17 June.

 Despite Smith joining Gold Coast United for their pre-season, Bleiberg asked Smith to accept a contract pay out, in exchange for the immediate termination of his one-year contract, as Bleiberg wanted to sign former Blackburn Rovers striker Maceo Rigters, who had turned down a contract with Wellington Phoenix.
-On 1 September 2011 it was confirmed that Smith and United had reached an agreement in regards to the termination of his contract.
+On 1 September 2011, it was confirmed that Smith and United had reached an agreement in regards to the termination of his contract.

 Return to Belmore

 After being released from Gold Coast United, Smith returned to New South Wales where it was announced he would re-sign with Sydney Olympic.
-He arrived in time for the Final Round match of the NSW Premier League, against APIA Leichhardt Tigers, and picked up on where he left off, scoring the opening goal for Olympic in their 3–0 victory, in which Olympic were crowned Premiers.
-His return to Belmore would continue to be successful, with Smith opening the scoring in the 2011 NSW Premier League Grand Final against Sydney United.
+He arrived in time for the Final Round match of the NSW Premier League, against APIA Leichhardt Tigers, and scored the opening goal for Olympic in their 3–0 victory, in which Olympic were crowned Premiers.
+Smith opened the scoring in the 2011 NSW Premier League Grand Final against Sydney United.
 Olympic would go on to win 2–0, securing the first Premiership and Championship double since the NSL folded.

 After spending the month travelling from Sydney to the Gold Coast, where he still resided, it was announced he would fly to Wellington, New Zealand to trial with Wellington Phoenix with a view to securing an injury replacement contract, with the hope of extending it to a full contract.